-To repair or un-install Tracking Hub
+3.3.2 To repair or remove Tracking Hub

-Once the Bundle has been installed and the "Tracking Hub Bundle" setup application is called again, it will show the Repair or Uninstall modes.
+Once the Bundle has been installed, you can run Tracking Hub Bundle setup application again to enter Repair or Uninstall modes.
 Select Repair or Uninstall as required:

-- Uninstalling the bundle will uninstall each individual package.
-Exceptions are the "Microsoft Visual C++ 2012 Redistributable" package and the "Sentinel Runtime" package which are intended to remain on the PC.
-However one can uninstall these packages separately if desired. - After Repairing a restart of the PC is mandatory. - System Requirements - Start the Viz Virtual Studio
+- Uninstalling the bundle will remove each individual package.
+Exceptions are the Microsoft Visual C++ 2012 Redistributable and the Sentinel Runtime packages, as they are intended to remain on the PC.
+However, you can remove these packages separately if desired. - After Repairing, you must restart the computer.
+After restarting, you can proceed to Start the Viz Virtual Studio.

-3.4 Start the Viz Virtual Studio
+3.4 Start The Viz Virtual Studio